PapenfussLab/PathOS/Docker/README.md

 # Dockerised PathOS

 PathOS has several components and configuration elements that must work together for a functioning system.
 We can use Docker to take care of this for us.
+[Docker](http://www.docker.com) is a tool that allows complex software to be easily deployed & ran using lightweight containers linked together by configuration files, and works on most operating systems.

-The docker-compose.yaml file tells Docker how to set up all neccessary components, complete with a local datababse, and link them together so that PathOS can be ran with a single command.
+A single docker-compose.yaml file tells Docker how to set up all neccessary components, complete with a local datababse, and link them together so that PathOS can be ran with one command.

 ### Installing Docker